ljleb/sd-mecha/docs/0-introduction/README.md

 - serialize a recipe to a human-readable format and then deserialize it later

 A recipe has a lifecycle.
 First a recipe is created or deserialized, and then it can be merged or serialized.

-The point of using recipes for everything is that they serve as a planning tool for intricate merge scenarios, which we can then methodically merge in the specific way we want later.
+Recipes serve as a planning tool for intricate merge scenarios, which we can then methodically merge in the specific way we want later.
-Planning recipes in advance also allows effective merge code to pick the best timing to load a tensor from disk or merge already loaded tensors.
+Another benefit of planning recipes in advance is that it allows effective merge code to pick the best timing to load a tensor from disk or merge already loaded tensors.

 Next: [Recipes](../1-recipes)